lucianogg/morc_menu/README.md

 * yada, or
 * something else.

-For aligning / positioning the menu at the current mouse pointer:
+Optionally, for aligning / positioning the menu at the current mouse pointer:
 * xdotool, from package xdotool;
 * lsw and wattr, both from package wmutils